milesheaphy/UCLAIT-bot/README.md

 PM`), and the bot parses whatever format it ends up displaying as.
 No need to fight the spreadsheet into a specific format.

+**Reliability note:** GitHub's schedule trigger is "best effort" — under load, a scheduled run can be delayed by a few minutes, or in rare cases skipped.
+The bot is built around that: it doesn't require catching a shift in one exact narrow window.
+Once a shift is within 20 minutes of starting, every run keeps trying to send the first reminder (if it hasn't already) right up until 30 minutes after it started.
+A delayed or skipped scheduled run just means the DM goes out a little later than the ideal ~15 minutes — it never means the reminder silently never sends.

 ## Timezones

 The GitHub Actions server itself doesn't have a "home" timezone that